Nakama-Partnering-Services/nakama-guides/onboarding-setup/README.md

         -   Open terminal in your local machine:

-            -   $ ssk-keygen > press “enter” 3 times to accept all the defaults
+            -   $ ssh-keygen > press “enter” 3 times to accept all the defaults
             -   $ code /home/{your user}/.ssh/id_rsa.pub > copy ALL file content

         -   In your GitHub profile, go to: